roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 #### Anurognathidae

-Anurognathids were the group of pterosaurs that I was most surprised to learn about.
+Anurognathids were the group of pterosaurs that I was most surprised to learn about for the first time.
 They’re tiny, they have short, frog-like faces and huge eyes, and were probably insectivorous and nocturnal.
 They were pterosaurs convergent with bats!
 They may even have had special fuzzy wing edges for silent flight, like owls.

 ![pterosaur-5](/assets/images/posts/pterosaur-5.jpg)